alexey-yunoshev/interview-assignment-issue-board/README.md

 ```

 ## TODOs
-1. install deps in docker

-1. add gzip and stuff for express - helmet?

-1. use material ui grid
+1. validation

-## Testing
+## Production

-To run API tests, in the root directory run
+To run the app with production images, in the root directory run `./scripts/start-prod.sh`.
+You can open the app in a browser at `localhost:3000`.

+## Development
+In the root directory run `./scripts/start-dev.sh`.

+You can open the app in a browser at `localhost:3000`.
+For the other
+available services see `docker-compose.dev.yaml`.

+If you need IDE support, you will also need to install dependencies:
 ```
-./scripts/test-api.sh
+cd server
+npm install
+cd ..

+cd ui
+npm install
 ```

+## Testing
+For API integration tests, in the root directory run `./scripts/test-api.sh`

+## Cleaning
+To remove project networks, containers, and volumes run `./scripts/clean.sh`